somhi/jtframe/doc/compilation.md

 Run `jtcore -h` to get help on the commands.

 jtcore can also program the FPGA (MiST or MiSTer) with the ```-p``` option.
 In order to use an USB Blaster cable in Ubuntu you need to setup two urules files.
 The script **jtblaster** does that for you.

+## jtupdate

+To compile all cores in a JTFRAME project, run

+`jtupdate --target mister --nogit`

+The output will be created in $JTROOT/release.
+See `jtupdate -h` for more details.